 - asking for support with any aspect of their health care.

 All health professionals keep records of appointments.
 These records are kept confidentially, and there are laws and guidelines about how they’re shared.

-Australia has a national electronic health (e-Health) record system.
-Your child can create a secure, personally controlled online summary of his health information.
+Australia has a national electronic My Health Record system.
+This is a secure, personally controlled online summary of a person’s health information.

-Your child can control what goes into her record and who has access to it.
-The e-Health record allows your child and her doctors, hospitals and other health professionals to view and share her health information.
+From the age of 14 your child can control what goes into this record and who has access to it.
+This record allows your child and their doctors, hospitals and other health professionals to view and share your child’s health information.

 Sharing your child’s health information

 So your child can get the best possible health care, health professionals might need to share information with treatment team members.